lenchsam/SFML-Arcade-Game/README.md

 ## Features

- - Object oriented approach to making the arcade game sinistar in SFML.
+ - Object oriented approach to making the arcade game sinistar using SFML in C++20.
  - Full gameobject and component system with multiple components including sprite renderer, transform, health and more.
  - A State Machine
  - An Audio System
  - Collisions
  - Enemy Spawning
  - Resource Collection
+ - Minimap
+ - HighScore Saving
+ - Sinistar Boss
+ - UI

 ## Future Features
  - Crafting Bombs